Fittiboy/minigrepf/README.md

-# minigrep
+# minigrepf
-This is the simple `minigrep` command line tool from the book "The Rust Programming Language," chapter 12.
+This is the simple `minigrepf` command line tool from the book "The Rust Programming Language," chapter 12.

 Usage:
 ```
 $ ls
-poem.txt minigrep
+poem.txt minigrepf

 $ cat poem.txt
 I'm nobody!
 Who are you?